 1.)
 It’s lit af.

 Nothing says Christmas season more than a street all lit up festively.
 London doesn’t play games when it comes to bright lights.
 As the weather gets colder at the end of November, the streets gets brighter.
 Get in the spirits as you walk around Oxford St. or Regent St. as they’ll never be behind when it comes to Christmas lights and decorations.
 Of course, the more popular a place is, the more grand the decors are.
 Make your way to Tower Bridge or The London Eye for a great winter holiday experience!
+Christmas in London is all about grandiose, bright lights, and the true holiday spirit.
 London absolutely wins in the lit division.
 (READ: Beyond Buckingham and Big Ben: 10 Awesome Places To See In London)

 2.)
 It’s a very festive place.